 Renewable & Recycled energy sources

-For us, it is important that we use renewable and recycled energy sources in our solutions as much as possible – both in our own district heating production, and in the solutions we tailor to industries and properties.
+For us, it is important that we use renewable and recycled energy sources in our solutions as much as possible – both in our own district heating production, and in the solutions we tailor for industries and large properties.

 What are renewable and recycled energy sources?